na-na-hi/renget/archive/TKDTJD.md

 https://nitter.net/AryJeay/status/1741619179747148071#m  12/31/23

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-NEW
+NEW As Of January 2014
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
->Latest News Of Israeli / Palestinian War 12/24
+>Latest News Of Israeli / Palestinian War 1/24
 🇮🇶 Islamic Resistance in Iraq announces:

 Attacking the Al-Shaddadi US base in Syria, using suicide drones.